daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 Methods such as HILL, S-UNIWARD, or J-UNIWARD rely on cost functions to decide where the image should be modified.
-The quality of the cost function directly affects the steganographic security of the method.
+The quality of the cost function directly affects the detectability of the method.

 ## What is matrix encoding?